1960–61 Middlebury Panthers men's ice hockey season: Preseason

-No Middlebury team had more anticipation from the start of the season than the 1960–61 Panthers.
-Phil Latreille, the new team captain had already twice set the record for goals in season by scoring 57 as a sophomore and then 77 as a junior.
-His astounding performances convinced the local radio station, WRMC to take the extraordinary measure of broadcasting every Middlebury hockey game, both home and away, which would include the station's first international events when the Panthers traveled to Canada.
+The 1960–61 Panthers from Middlebury was set to start the season off strong.
+Phil Latreille, the new team captain, had set the record for goals in the previous two seasons by scoring 57 as a sophomore and then 77 as a junior.
+His performances convinced the local radio station, WRMC, to take the extraordinary measure of broadcasting every Middlebury hockey game, both home and away.
+This included the station's first international events when the Panthers traveled to Canada.
 Even with Latreille's massive scoring totals, the team had been held back by their lack of defensive acumen over the past two seasons.
-However, since most of the players from the previous season were returning, coach Nelson's boys would at least begin a leg-up in experience and familiarity.
-In that vein, the second line for the Panthers was made up entirely by the brothers Fryberger.
-The twins, Bob and Jerry, were in their final season and would play the wings around Sophomore Dates, who appeared to be the best of the bunch.
+However, since most of the players from the previous season were returning, Coach Nelson's boys would have a leg-up in experience and familiarity.
+In that vein, the second line for the Panthers was made up entirely by the Fryberger brothers.
+The Fryberger brothers included twins, Bob and Jerry, who were in their final season.
+The twins would play the wings around Sophomore Dates Fryberger, who appeared to be the best of the bunch.